A Honeymoon In Italy

 What To Do

-Mangia e bevi: Sicily's cuisine is unique -- part Southern Italy with a North African influence -- and uniquely delicious.
+Mangia e bevi: Sicily's cuisine is unique - and uniquely delicious.
 Think lots of fresh fish and vegetables.
 Perhaps Sicily's most addictive signature delicacy is arancini (fried rice balls), though the island's desserts are also to die for.
 Cannoli are just the beginning.
 Wash it all down with blood orange juice at breakfast, and at all other times with the island's signature fruity, full-bodied wines.

 Glimpse ancient cultures: Sicily possesses architecture and ruins that are arguably as impressive as those of Athens or Rome.
 You'll find them along the island's eastern edge, from the shadow of Mt.
 Etna to the town of Siracusa, and on the western shore in the Valley of the Temples in Agrigento, a breathtaking collection of well-preserved classical ruins.

 Live la dolce vita: In the coastal resort towns like Taormina you can bask in the sun with European jet-setters, who flock here for the beautiful beaches and sybaritic atmosphere.
 You can also soak up the sweet life by going for a drive into the island's heartland, where you'll find vistas of vineyards, olive groves and citrus orchards, and small farming communities that haven't changed in decades, if not centuries.